Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Methodology

 \subsection{Modeling Verifiable Reward}

-The reward function plays a key role in Reinforcement Learning (RL) \cite{DBLP:conf/nips/Ouyang0JAWMZASR22,DBLP:journals/corr/abs-2412-10400,DBLP:journals/corr/abs-2501-12948}, which guides the optimization process towards desired properties.
-To train \ours{} via RL, we design three types of rule-based verifiable reward functions \textit{w.r.t.} three primary desired properties for evidence extraction: \textbf{(1)} {The correctness of the generated outputs}; \textbf{(2)} {The comprehensiveness of rationale and the conciseness of rational evidence}; and \textbf{(3)} {The format specification of the responses}.
-For reward modeling, we first collect a set of \textsc{Preao}-tuple $<P, r, e, a, o_{r,e,f}>$, where a \textsc{Preao}-tuple e is composed of retrieved \underline{P}assgaes $P$, \underline{r}ationale $r$, rational \underline{e}vidence $e$, golden \underline{a}nswer $a$, generated output $o_{r,e,f}$ conditioned on different contexts.
-Given that, we design three types of verifiable reward functions to assess the rational evidence extractor \textit{w.r.t.} the three desired properties: \begin{itemize}[leftmargin=*] \item \textbf{Answer Reward.} It focuses on the correctness of the final outputs enclosed within \textbf{<answer>} and \textbf{</answer>} tags.
-However, different downstream tasks of RAG (\textit{e.g.,} QA, fact verification, and dialog generation) use different metrics to evaluate model predictions, including Exact Match (EM), $\mathrm{F}_1$ score, and Accuracy.
-Given that, a question naturally arises: \textit{How to measure the answer reward uniformly w.r.t. different downstream tasks of RAG?} Here, we employ the unigram $\mathrm{F}_1$ to measure the answer rewards in a unified and balanced manner \cite{DBLP:journals/corr/abs-2503-05592}:
+The reward functions play a key role in Reinforcement Learning (RL)~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22,DBLP:journals/corr/abs-2412-10400,DBLP:journals/corr/abs-2501-12948}, which can guide the optimization towards desired properties.
+To train \ours{} via RL, we design three types of verifiable reward functions \textit{w.r.t.} three primary desired properties for evidence extraction: \textbf{(1)} {The correctness of generated outputs}; \textbf{(2)} {The comprehensiveness of rationale and the conciseness of rational evidence}; and \textbf{(3)} {The format specification of responses}.
+For reward modeling, we first collect a set of \textsc{Preao}-tuple $<P, r, e, a, o_{r,e,f}>$.
+Each \textsc{Preao}-tuple consists of retrieved \underline{P}assgaes $P$, \underline{r}ationale $r$, rational \underline{e}vidence $e$, golden \underline{a}nswer $a$, and generated \underline{o}utput $o_{r,e,f}$.
+Then, we design three types of reward functions to assess the rational evidence extractor against the three properties: \smallsection{Answer Reward} It focuses on the correctness of the outputs enclosed within \textbf{<answer>} and \textbf{</answer>} tags.
+However, different downstream tasks (\textit{e.g.,} QA, fact verification, and dialog generation) of RAG use different metrics to evaluate correctness, \textit{e.g.,} Exact Match (EM) and $\mathrm{F}_1$ score.
+Given that, a question naturally arises: \textit{How to uniformly measure the answer reward across various RAG downstream tasks?} To address this issue, we employ the unigram $\mathrm{F}_1$ to measure the answer rewards in a unified and balanced manner: $R_{*}^{ans} = \mathrm{F}_1(a, o_*), * \in\{r,e,f\}$, where $R_{*}^{ans} \in [0, 1]$ is the answer reward for the output $o_*$.
+If $o_*$ is analogous to $a$, then $R_{*}^{ans}$ is close to 1.0; otherwise, 0.0. \smallsection{Length Reward} It focuses on two aspects.
+The first one is the comprehensiveness of rationale, enclosed within \textbf{<reason>} and \textbf{</reason>} tags, where the rationale typically needs to be relatively long to identify any clues lying in retrieval contents.
+The second one is the conciseness of rational evidence, enclosed within \textbf{<extract>} and \textbf{</extract>} tags.
+In contrast, the rational evidence needs to be relatively short to accelerate inference speed.
+To quantify ``long'' or ``short'', a reference system is required.
+Following prior work~\cite{DBLP:journals/corr/abs-2311-08377,DBLP:conf/emnlp/ZhaoLZHCHZ24,DBLP:conf/acl/0025FDGY0CCC024}, we use the retrieved passages $P$ as the reference system for rational evidence $e$, encouraging it to be significantly shorter than $P$ while preserving key clues.
+Conversely, $e$ serves as the reference for the rationale $r$, encouraging it to be comprehensive enough to capture all key clues in the retrieved passages.
+Based on these principles, we define length rewards for both the rationale and rational evidence, denoted as $R^{\text{len}}_{r}$ and $R^{\text{len}}_{e}$, respectively, where $R^{len}_{r}, R^{len}_{e} \in (0,1]$.
+Detailed formulations and analyses of the length rewards are provided in Appendices~\ref{app:length_def} and \ref{app:length_ana}.